Know Your Strengths, Find Your Dream Job

 When we were younger we all have been asked “What do you want to be when you grow up?” a lot of times.
 Some people made up their mind at a very early age and stuck to it.
 You probably have at least few friends or family members who always knew they were gonna be a doctor or a musician.
 They grew up knowing exactly what they wanted to pursue and did not change their mind over time.

 Some people find the career choice and search for a dream job a bit harder due to several different reasons.
 They might be multi-passionate and have multiple talents, skills, traits and interests.
 They could also be the ones less aware of their actual strengths.
-When overwhelmed with options, we often choose none.
+When overwhelmed with options available on the job market, we often choose none.
 With so many different paths, how do we pick and choose just one enjoyable and fulfilling career?

 So What Do You Want To Be When You Grow Up?

 To answer this question, you have to think about choosing the right field and role for who you are.
 Do you think you would enjoy a career in healthcare, IT, engineering, fashion or education?
 Also important to consider is the role that would be suitable for you.
 Would you be better of as a salesperson, a manager, a designer or an administrator?
+Would you be better at working in an office or in a remote team?
 It could also be some sort of unique combination of a few roles.

 As mentioned by Marcus Buckingham and Donald O. Clifton in Now, Discover Your Strengths, there are several tools that could help you make up your mind and find your dream job: